Fortline89/ELK-project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file to /etc/ansible/filebeat/ directory.
 - Update the configuration file to include Private IP of the ELK VM on lines 1106 and 1806.
-- Run the playbook, and navigate to the ELK server to check that the installation worked as expected. (docker ps)
+- Run the playbook, and navigate (ssh) to the ELK server to check that the installation worked as expected. (docker ps)

-Answer the following questions to fill in the blanks:
 - The playbook file is filebeat-playbook.yml which can be found at /etc/ansible/filebeat/

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-The filebeat-config.yml file has to be updated with the private IP of the Elk-server before running the playbook.
-Also, within the hosts file in ansible, add a new group called ELK and add the private IP of the ELK server under it.
+Within the hosts file in the ansible directory, verify the IPs under the elk and webserver groups.
+The host line in the playbook is where we specify which machines to run it on.
+So in the filebeat scenario, "webservers" was the host versus the elk server instance where the hosts was "elk".

-- In order to check that the ELK server is running?
+- Go to this URL http://[ELK-VM-PUBLIC-IP]:5601/app/Kibana to check that the ELK server is running.

-Go to this URL http://[ELK-VM-PUBLIC-IP]:5601/app/Kibana
+These commands might be helpful to run to download the playbook, update the files, etc.

+ssh azdmin@JumpBox(PublicIP)
-Provide the specific commands the user will need to run to download the playbook, update the files, etc. ssh azdmin@JumpBox(PublicIP) sudo docker container list -a to find your ansible container. sudo docker start container (name of the container: “gallant_jackson”) sudo docker attach container (name of the container: “gallant_jackson”) cd /etc/ansible/ ansible-playbook install_elk.yml (configures Elk-Server and starts the Elk container on the Elk-Server) cd /etc/ansible/filebeat/ ansible-playbook filebeat-playbook.yml (installs Filebeat on webservers) ansible-playbook metricbeat-playbook.yml (installs metricbeat) open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Page.
+sudo docker container list -a to find your ansible container. sudo docker start container (name of the container: “gallant_jackson”) sudo docker attach container (name of the container: “gallant_jackson”) cd /etc/ansible/ ansible-playbook install_elk.yml (configures and starts the Elk container on the Elk-Server) cd /etc/ansible/filebeat/ ansible-playbook filebeat-playbook.yml (installs Filebeat on webservers) ansible-playbook metricbeat-playbook.yml (installs metricbeat) open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Page.
 Ensure that Kibana is receiving logs from both Web1 and Web2.
+Verify filebeat and metricbeat are installed properly.
+If they are you should see these:

+Diagrams/filebeat_confirmation.png
+Diagrams/metricbeat_confirmation.png